Laeeqah-Arendse/November-PRP-Digital-Portfolio/README.md

 ---

-## 5. Workplace Etiquette – Reflection (STAR)
+## 5. Workplace Etiquette

 **Evidence:** [Project Repository](artefacts/PRT%20Repo.png) | [T3 IND Documentation](PRT%20T3%20Individual%20Submission.pdf)

-- **Situation:** While developing my **CardConnect mobile application**, I worked in a collaborative environment that required professionalism, time management, and consistent communication.
+- **Situation:** While developing my project mobile application, I worked in a collaborative environment that required professionalism, time management, and consistent communication.
 - **Task:** I was responsible for backend development, proper communication, and meeting deadlines.
 - **Action:** I attended meetings punctually, documented progress, communicated respectfully, and implemented feedback constructively.
 - **Result:** Our team successfully delivered a working prototype that reflected both technical competence and teamwork.

 **Learning:**
-Workplace etiquette involves respect, accountability, and professionalism. *CardConnect* taught me that reliability and communication are key to effective collaboration.
+Workplace etiquette involves respect, accountability, and professionalism.
+Taught me that reliability and communication are key to effective collaboration.

 ---

 ## 6. Overall Reflection

-Through my WIL and project experiences, I strengthened my technical abilities in **database integration**, **backend development**, and **UI design**, while learning valuable lessons in teamwork and professionalism.
+Through my WIL and project experiences, I strengthened my technical abilities in database integration, backend development, and UI design, while learning valuable lessons in teamwork and professionalism.

 Communicating with my project manager during my hospitalization taught me the importance of honesty and responsibility.
-Although I didn’t secure the *E-Commerce Developer* position at *The Building Company*, the experience built my confidence and professionalism.
+Although I didn’t secure the E-Commerce Developer position at The Building Company, the experience built my confidence and professionalism.

-By **networking and shadowing IT professionals**, including family members and the IT staff at *The Building Company*, I gained real-world insight into professional conduct and operations.
-Overall, my journey has enhanced my technical, communication, and interpersonal skills — preparing me for a successful career in the IT industry.
+By networking and shadowing IT professionals, including family members and the IT staff at The Building Company, I gained real-world insight into professional conduct and operations.
+Overall, my journey has enhanced my technical, communication, and interpersonal skills, preparing me for a successful career in the IT industry.

 ---